 - Use a surge protector.
 Even robust commercial ultrasonic cleaners can fail due to power surges.
-Like computers, these days, ultrasonic cleaners all have electronic components which can easily burn out when power spikes occur.
+Like computers, these days, ultrasonic cleaners all have sensitive electronic components which can easily burn out when power spikes occur.
 We recommend taking sensible precautions, like using a quality surge protector at all times and to remove the device from the power outlet during electrical storms, or when you are absent from the workplace.
 NB Power spikes can occur without warning, and are not usually detectable by human senses.
 If an unprotected machine is connected to the power supply when these occur there may be damage caused.
 The user would only notice when turning on the machine again.
 We recommend that operators always remove power lead from power point when not in use.
-That will at least reduce the risk.
+That will, at least, reduce the risk.
 Such events will not be covered by manufacturer’s warranty.

 Most suppliers will provide a user or operating manual.
 Manuals from quality suppliers units will be in plain English that the average person can understand.
 Often the manual will also specify the unit’s warranty and support arrangements.
 We recommend against items that must be sent overseas for warranty service.
 The following points are obvious, but we’ve all seen the line – if all else fails read the manual.